The Albanese Government’s fossil fuel approvals

 Impact on Australia’s 2035 targets

-Since forming government in 2022, the Albanese Government has approved coal, oil and gas projects which would directly emit 12.8 million tonnes of climate pollution in 2035, or 9.8 million tonnes if expected on-site abatement occurs3.
-This pollution impact is similar to all of Australia’s domestic flights in 2035, which are expected to release 11 million tonnes of pollution.
+Since forming government in 2022, the Albanese Government has 32 approved coal, oil and gas projects which would directly emit 13 million tonnes of climate pollution in 2035, or 9.8 million tonnes if expected on-site abatement occurs2.
+This pollution impact is similar to all of Australia’s projected domestic flights in 2035, which are expected to release 11 million tonnes of pollution.

 This excludes the emissions impact of five coal mines and four gas projects where proponent supplied emissions data could not be accessed.
 Disclosing expected emissions is not required under the current EPBC Act.

-This pollution will have an impact on Australia’s 2035 target.
-Currently, the target is expected to be set within a range of a 65% to 75% reduction on 2005 emissions, in-line with the Climate Change Authority’s (CCA) interim advice.
-The climate pollution from these developments is equivalent to 1.6 to 2.1 percentage points in our eventual 2035 target.
+This pollution will have a direct impact on Australia’s ability to meet our new emissions reduction target of a 62-70% reduction by 2035.
+Climate Council analysis shows that the climate pollution from these approved developments is equivalent to 1.6 to 2.1 percentage points in 2035.

-Put simply, the starting point for our 2035 emissions reduction target could be up to two percentage points higher (i.e. closer to net zero), had the Albanese Government followed the clear scientific basis and stopped approving new and extended fossil fuel production.
-The CCA has indicated it is considering its target advice on a ‘line-by-line’ basis, suggesting that the Albanese Government’s approvals are likely to weigh on its advice.
+Put simply, the starting point for our 2035 emissions reduction target could have been up to two percentage points higher (i.e. closer to net zero), had the Albanese Government followed the clear scientific basis and stopped approving new and extended fossil fuel production.

 The Safeguard Mechanism doesn’t neutralise these emissions